Chapter 23:

 “He is my great, great, great, great...”
 Mores winced, “Anyway, many generations back he’s my ancestor, but still the Duke today.
 His progeny that make him proud live.
 Those that fail him prolong his life as penance.”

 Shiori was horrified.
-The books had mentioned the vampiric Speaker lord, but that had been books ago.
+The books had mentioned the vampiric Speaker lord, but that was ages ago.
 How old was that monster?

 She hefted the book.
 She needed to think.

 “Mores,” she said, although she felt uncomfortable using a first name.
 It wasn’t very Japanese.
 “Heal up.
-We need to talk, and you are in no shape to go anywhere right now.”
+We need to talk, and you’re in no shape to go anywhere right now.”

 “I don’t know healing magic,” he protested.

 “Praetor, your magic is healing magic, just misused.
-Use it as it’s meant to be.”
+Use it as intended.”

 Mores considered this.
 “How?”